How to Write SMART Goals For Success (with Examples)

 You can never predict what life will throw at you.
 When using SMART goals for long-term goals, you may want to set a period to reevaluate the goal and adjust as necessary.

 For example, say you want to pay your mortgage in half the time.
-If you get sick in year 2, you might miss some time at your job.
-On top of the extensive hospital bills.
-This may make your goal unattainable, and it may need to be readjusted based on the circumstances.
+If you get sick in year 2, you might miss some time at work and build up extensive hospital bills.

 Tips for Success When Setting SMART Goals